-Also, note that you can use this materialized view by itself, or you can use it in a join.
+You can use a materialized view by itself, or you can use it in a join.

 General Usage Notes¶

-If the named of the base table isn’t qualified and the table or view is moved to a different schema, the reference becomes invalid.
+If the name of the base table isn’t qualified and the table or view is moved to a different schema, the reference becomes invalid.

-When a materialized view is first created, Snowflake performs the equivalent of a CTAS operation.
-This means that the CREATE MATERIALIZED VIEW statement might take awhile to complete.
+When a materialized view is first created, Snowflake performs the equivalent of a CTAS (CREATE TABLE … AS ….) operation.
+This means that the CREATE MATERIALIZED VIEW statement might take a substantial amount of time to complete.

-Maintenance of materialized views is performed by a background process and the details are not predictable by the user.
-If maintenance falls behind, queries might run more slowly than they would if the views are up-to-date.
-However, the results will always be correct; if parts of the view are out of date, Snowflake skips those portions and will look up data in the base table if necessary.
+Maintenance of materialized views is performed by a background process and the timing is not predictable by the user.
+If maintenance falls behind, queries might run more slowly than they run when the views are up-to-date.
+However, the results will always be correct; if some micro-partitions of the materialized view are out of date, Snowflake skips those partitions and looks up data in the base table.

 If you suspend maintenance of a view, you should not query the view until you resume maintenance.

-SHOW VIEWS returns both materialized and regular views.
+The SHOW VIEWS command returns information about both materialized and regular views.

 INFORMATION_SCHEMA.VIEWS displays materialized views.
-Note that the CHECK_OPTION column always displays
+The IS_UPDATABLE column always displays

 INFORMATION_SCHEMA.TABLES does not show materialized views.
 This is to avoid the object being returned twice in queries on the view.